meta-prompting/meta-prompting/README.md

 to learn better prompts. arXiv preprint arXiv:2209.11486, 2022.

 ## Citations
 Please cite the paper and star this repo if you use Meta Prompting (MP) and find it interesting/useful, thanks!
-Feel free to contact zhangyif21@mails.tsinghua.edu.cn or open an issue if you have any questions.
+Feel free to open an issue if you have any questions.

 ```bibtex
 @article{zhang2023meta,